tiigit/Crowdsourcing-Compositionality/README.md

 `instructions/`: contains HTML files used for constructing and visualizing the instructions for the crowdsourcing tasks

+`bbox_data_2.tsv`: initial test dataset for running the pipeline in the Toloka Sandbox (before putting into production)

-`trial_dataset.tsv`: the trial dataset of 10 diagrams used for the trial run of the experiment
+`trial_dataset.tsv`: the trial dataset of 10 diagrams used for the trial run of the experiment (put into production)

 `sample_dataset.tsv`: the sample dataset of 100 diagrams used in the final experiment